deeplearninc/auger-ai/README.md

 - project
   - list - list all Projects for your Organization.
   - select - selects existing Project and stores it's name in auger.yaml;
-  all further operations with DataSource(s), Experiment(s), and Model(s) will be performed in context of this Project.
+  all further operations with DataSet(s), Experiment(s), and Model(s) will be performed in context of this Project.
   - create - creates Project on Auger Cloud; Project name will be stored in auger.yaml;
-  all further operations with DataSource(s), Experiment(s), and Model(s) will be performed in context of this Project.
+  all further operations with DataSet(s), Experiment(s), and Model(s) will be performed in context of this Project.
   - delete - deletes Project on Auger Cloud and clears Project name from auger.yaml

-- datasource
+- dataset
-  - list - list all DataSource(s) for the Project.
+  - list - list all DataSets(s) for the Project.
-  - select - selects existing DataSource and stores it's name in auger.yaml;
+  - select - selects existing DataSet and stores it's name in auger.yaml;
-  all further operations with Experiments and Models will be performed using this DataSource.
+  all further operations with Experiments and Models will be performed using this DataSet.
-  - create - creates new DataSource on Auger Cloud from the local or remote data file;
+  - create - creates new DataSet on Auger Cloud from the local or remote data file;
-  name of the DataSource will be stored in auger.yaml;
+  name of the DataSet will be stored in auger.yaml;
-  all further operations with Experiments and Models will be performed using this DataSource.
+  all further operations with Experiments and Models will be performed using this DataSet.
-  - delete - deletes DataSource on Auger Cloud and clears DataSource name from auger.yaml
+  - delete - deletes DataSet on Auger Cloud and clears DataSet name from auger.yaml

 - experiment
-  - start - starts Experiment with selected DataSource; Experiment settings configured in auger.yaml
+  - start - starts Experiment with selected DataSet; Experiment settings configured in auger.yaml
   - stop - stops running experiment.
   - leaderboard - shows leaderboard of the currently running or the last completed experiment.
   - history - shows history (leaderboards and settings) of the previous experiment runs.